Stocks News

 The company maintains a shareholder-friendly capital allocation strategy.
 Weatherford returned $173 million through dividends and share buybacks in 2025.
 Management aims to return approximately 50% of free cash flow to shareholders over time.

-Net leverage has been reduced to about 0.42x, strengthening the balance sheet and providing financial flexibility for future operations.
+Net employ has been reduced to about 0.42x, strengthening the balance sheet and providing financial flexibility for future operations.

 Second-Half Recovery and International Drivers